Haar-type stochastic Galerkin formulations for hyperbolic systems with Lipschitz continuous flux function: Applications to hyperbolic conservation laws

 \section{Applications to hyperbolic conservation laws}

-This section presents eigenvalue decompositions for hyperbolic systems with Lipschitz continuous flux functions that involve the non-polynomial expressions derived in Theorem~\ref{LemmaHaar}.
+This section presents eigenvalue decompositions for hyperbolic systems with Lipschitz continuous flux functions that involve the non-polynomial expressions derived in Theorem~\ref{LemmaHaar} using Haar-type expansions with uniform distribution~$\xi\sim\mathcal{U}(0,1)$.
+In the sequel, we consider only these Haar-type expansions with uniform distribution.
 Furthermore, the domain, where the solution is defined, is stated precisely in terms of the convex sets~\eqref{Definitionsbereich}.